-1) Before the orientation period, as Lier stated teachers should tolerate students' failure and differences in their speaking ability.
-Hence, the teacher should give each student a speaking test to establish their English speaking ability.
-This will greatly help the teacher to be able to put students into the right groups where the more capable can help the less fluent ones.
+1) Before the orientation period, as Lier stated, the teacher should tolerate students' failure and differences in their speaking ability.
+Hence, the teacher should give each student a speaking test to establish their English speaking ability, which will significantly help the teacher to be able to put students into the right group where the more capable ones can help the less fluent ones.
 However, if there are too many weak students in a group, frustration is likely to occur when students cannot help each other.
-The evidence from questionnaire revealed that students enjoyed speaking English in groups according to various reasons as follows:
+The evidence from the questionnaire revealed that students enjoyed speaking English in groups according to various reasons as follows.

 "I feel good to work with friends who have different speaking abilities.
 We help each other in the group discussion.
-I feel more relaxed to speak English with them because whenever I encounter any problems they always support me".
+I feel more relaxed to speak English with them because whenever I encounter any problems, they always support me".